Working Papers

 Using a sample of U.S. syndicated loans, I examine the impact of banks' sectoral specialization on credit supply in response to monetary policy shocks.
 First, I show that banks rebalance their portfolios towards their specialized sectors following an expansionary interest rate shock.
 After a 25 basis point rate reduction, banks increase credit to their sector of specialization by 4% more relative to the other sector.
 The effect peaks at 10 quarters, with results driven by easing periods.
 This result holds when controlling for sector-level opportunities and concurrent banks' market structure characteristics.
 Consistent with the notion that banks specialize in given sectors to leverage their informational advantage, I find, at the bank level, that lenders with more specialized portfolios display improved income performance and reduced loan delinquencies upon expansionary rate shocks.
 Finally, I document that industries that borrow more from specialized banks register higher debt growth in response to monetary easing shocks.
 I interpret my results through a model where banks have heterogeneous monitoring technologies across sectors, generating higher lending and responsiveness to rate change in the industry of specialization.
 My findings emphasize the dual effect of bank sectoral specialization.
 Specialized banks show heightened responsiveness to monetary policy by increasing credit within their specialized sector and qualitatively align with a redirection of loans toward high-quality projects.

 Presented at: Finance Seminar – Pompeu Fabra; CREi Macro Lunch Seminar – Pompeu Fabra; BGSE Ph.D.
-Jamboree; SAsCa PhD Conference; NSE Workshop; MadBar Workshop; IWFAS 2023; UA Eco Junior Workshop: CREi International Lunch Seminar – Pompeu Fabra; SAEe 2023 (scheduled), Econometric Society Winter Meeting 2023 (scheduled)
+Jamboree; SAsCa PhD Conference; NSE Workshop; MadBar Workshop; IWFAS 2023; UA Eco Junior Workshop: CREi International Lunch Seminar – Pompeu Fabra; SAEe 2023, Econometric Society Winter Meeting 2023

 Customer capital and corporate borrowing (Joint with Luigi Falasconi and Lukas Nord) draft available soon